madvlad/xeric/README.md

 ## Status: _Currently not usable.
 Under development._

+## Sources

-This work is a practical exercise of the information presented in Eric Lengyel's Foundations of Game Engine Development series.
+The implimentations in the mathematical libraries of this repo are my TypeScript translations of Eric Lengyel's examples in volume 1 of his Foundations of Game Engine Development series.

 More information on the book series is here: http://foundationsofgameenginedev.com/